soft-matter/trackpy/doc/introduction.rst

 Basics
 """"""
+Following the `widely-used particle tracking algorithm <http://www.physics.emory.edu/~weeks/idl/tracking.html>`__, we separate *tracking* into three separate steps.
+In the first step, *feature finding* initial feature coordinates are obtained from the images.
+Subsequently, sub-pixel precision is obtained in coordinate *refinement*.
+Finally, the coordaintes are *linked* in time yielding the feature trajectories.

-  * The `widely-used particle tracking algorithm <http://www.physics.emory.edu/~weeks/idl/tracking.html>`__ originally implemented by John Crocker and Eric Weeks in IDL is reimplemented in Python.
-Wherever possible, existing tools from widely-used Python modules are employed.
+  * The tracking algorithm originally implemented by John Crocker and Eric Weeks in IDL was completely reimplemented in Python.
-  * This reimplemention is full-featured, including subpixel precision verified with test cases.
+  * A `flexible framework for least-squares fitting <https://arxiv.org/abs/1607.08819>`__ allows for sub-pixel refinement using any radial model function in 2D and 3D.
-  * The module is actively used and tested on **Windows, Mac OSX, and Linux**, and it uses only free, open-source software.
+  * Trackpy actively used and tested on **Windows, Mac OSX, and Linux**, and it uses only **free, open-source** software.
-  * Frames of video can be loaded from a **video file (AVI, MOV, etc.), a** **multi-frame TIFF, or a directory of sequential images (TIFF, PNG, JPG, etc.)**.
+  * Frames of video are loaded via the sister project `PIMS <http://github.com/soft-matter/pims>`__ which enables reading of several types of **video files (AVI, MOV, etc.), specialized formats (LEI, ND2, SEQ, CINE), multi-frame TIFF, or a directory of sequential images (TIFF, PNG, JPG, etc.)**.
   * Results are given as DataFrames, high-performance spreadsheet-like objects from `Python pandas <http://pandas.pydata.org/pandas-docs/stable/overview.html>`__ which can easily be saved to a **CSV file, Excel spreadsheet, SQL database, HDF5 file**, and more.
   * Particle trajectories can be characterized, grouped, and plotted using a suite of convenient functions.
-  * To verify correctness and stability, a **suite of 150+ tests reproduces basic results**.
+  * To verify correctness and stability, a **suite of 500+ tests verifies basic results on each trackpy update**.

 Special Capabilities
 """"""""""""""""""""